timbertson/dhall-ci/README.md

 (you should `dhall freeze --inplace dhall/CI.dhall` once you've filled in the relevant commits / tags)

-Then, if you're using `dhall-render`, you would use it like so:

 # Contents:

 This repo contains some core types and functionality which is referenced by multiple components.
 For templates, helpers and opinionated templates you should also import the various components above.